marlonmisra/vehicle-tracking/README.md

 ```

 ### Video pipeline
-The `pipeline.py` file is located in the src folder.
-The `process_video(input_path, output_path)` defined here calls the `process_frame()` function in the predict_model.py file and executes the function on every frame of the video.
+The pipeline.py file is located in the src folder.
+The `process_video(input_path, output_path)` function defined there calls the `process_frame()` function in the predict_model.py file and executes the processing function on every frame that is read in.

+![alt text][image18]

 ### Discussion
-The pipeline generally works well After trying various techniques to remove false positives, the multi-frame heatmap technique with the right parameters seemed to be the most helpful.

-In the future, improvements I'd like to make are:
+After spending a lot of time tuning hyperparameters, the pipeline now works well on the test videos.
+Some ideas to further improve the pipeline are:

-* Generalizing the pipeline to also detect humans and traffic lights.
+* Training the model on other objects like humans and traffic lights to see if the name model still performs well.
-* Generating new data by rotating existing data and doing transforms.
+* Generating new data in the beginning by doing shift, rotations, and other transformations.
+* Treating the 4 types of car images (left, right, front, back) separately and doing a separate window search for each.